Help us shape the future of our suburban communities

 • How do land use regulations impact businesses and commercial spaces?

 This project will involve engagement to better understand the needs of business owners, those working in commercial development, and residents.
-Please stay tuned for more information.

 Main streets are often the heart of a suburban community.
 They are where residents go for their groceries, entertainment, retail, services, and community gatherings.
 Given the current growth pressures in the urban core, we would like to better understand: